Mu2Almalki/FinalProject/README.md

 # Functionalities in the website:
 - Allows you to register and login with a private email and password..
 - You are allowed to edit your profile ..
-- As a merchant, you are allowed to add, display and sell your products..
+- As a seller, you are allowed to add, display and sell your products..
-- As a merchant, you are allowed to modify or delete your product information..
+- As a seller, you are allowed to modify or delete your product information..
 - It allows you as a customer to see and buy products by sending the product to the shopping cart..
 - About us : Displays information about the website..